okemba/sweetalertmdb.github.io/README.md

-# Example to SweetAlert for MDB-blocuss (Material Design for Bootstrap)
+# Example to SweetAlert for MDB (Material Design for Bootstrap)  // https://mdbootstrap.com

 A beautiful, responsive, customizable, accessible (WAI-ARIA) replacement for JavaScript's popup boxes.